-In addition, EMD administers four other FEMA mitigation grant programs - Pre-Disaster Mitigation, Flood Mitigation Assistance, Repetitive Flood Claims, and Severe Repetitive Loss.
+In addition, EMD administers two other mitigation grant programs - Building Resilient Infrastructure and Communities (BRIC) and Flood Mitigation Assistance to include Claims Loss.
 Like the Hazard Mitigation Grant Program, these programs use a competitive process to fund mitigation planning initiatives and projects that prevent future disaster damage.

-Tribes have the option of working directly with FEMA as a grantee, or working through EMD as a sub-grantee.
+Tribes have the option of working directly with FEMA as a recipient, or working through EMD as a sub-recipient depending on the grant